-A. Applicant's Informal Reviews

-- 1. Applicants denied program participation or removed from the waiting list shall be notified of such determination in writing and provided with 30 calendar days to request an informal review, generally after initial interview.
+- A. Applicant's Informal Reviews - 1.
+Applicants during open registration who are not placed on the waiting list will not be offered an informal review. - 2.
+Applicants denied program participation or removed from the waiting list shall be notified of such determination in writing and provided with 30 calendar days to request an informal review, generally after the initial interview.
 It is an applicant's responsibility to notify ALC when there is a change in address.
-Applicants whose mail is returned by the post office will be automatically withdrawn from the waiting list. - 2.
-If PHCD proposes to deny admission on the basis of a family member's criminal record, PHCD will provide the family member with a copy of the criminal record either before or at the informal review and provide an opportunity to dispute the accuracy and relevance of that record. - Once a waiting list is closed, only applicants that have had an interruption in the eligibility process may request an informal review.
-Applicants that have not been selected, did not show to initial interview, or refused a unit without good cause (see Appendix I - Definitions of this ACOP) will not be granted an informal review once the waiting list has been dissolved. - 4.
+Applicants whose mail is returned by the post office will be automatically withdrawn from the waiting list. - 3.
+If PHCD proposes to deny admission on the basis of a family member's criminal record, PHCD will provide the family member with a copy of the criminal record either before or at the informal review and provide an opportunity to dispute the accuracy and relevance of that record. - 4.
+Once a waiting list is closed, only applicants that have had an interruption in the eligibility process may request an informal review.
+Applicants that have not been selected, did not show to initial interview, or refused a unit without good cause (see Appendix I Definitions of this ACOP) will not be granted an informal review once the waiting list has been dissolved. - 5.
 Requesting an informal review

 Applicants may request an informal review in writing to the address or fax number indicated on the adverse action notice.
 The request must be made within 30 calendar days from the date of the notice.
-The PHCD, at its sole discretion, may schedule an informal review at the applicant's request, beyond this timeframe, on a case-by-case basis.
+PHCD, at its sole discretion, may schedule an informal review at the applicant's request, beyond this timeframe, on a case-by-case basis.
 PHCD will schedule the review for the next available hearing date and forward written notification to the applicant.

-- 5. Informal Review Procedures - a) The informal review will be conducted by designated PHCD staff that shall listen to testimony or other evidence that the applicant may wish to present. - b) Representatives from mixed finance developments (see Chapter I of this ACOP) may attend applicant's informal reviews to provide guidance on Low Income Housing Tax Credit (LIHTC) regulations and to explain reasons for denial of assistance.
+- 6. Informal Review Procedures - a) The informal review will be conducted by designated PHCD staff that shall listen to testimony or other evidence that the applicant may wish to present. - b) Representatives from mixed finance developments (see Chapter I of this ACOP) may attend applicant's informal reviews to provide guidance on Low Income Housing Tax Credit (LIHTC) regulations and to explain reasons for denial of assistance.

-- c) If the applicant fails to appear at a scheduled informal review, except for verifiable good cause (see Appendix I - Definitions of this ACOP), the applicant is in automatic default and the decision rendered by the designated PHCD staff in their absence shall be final. - d) The final decision shall be made in writing within 30 calendar days of the informal review.
-In extenuating circumstances, the PHCD Director or designee may review and modify the decision of an informal reviewer.
-However, the informal reviewer's decision shall not abridge any other rights the applicants have under law.

-B. Resident's Grievance and Appeal
+- c) If the applicant fails to appear at a scheduled informal review, except for verifiable good cause (see Appendix I Definitions of this ACOP), the applicant is in automatic default and the decision rendered by the designated PHCD staff in their absence shall be final. - d) The final decision shall be made in writing within 30 calendar days of the informal review.
+In extenuating circumstances, PHCD Director or designee may review and modify the decision of an informal reviewer.
+However, the informal reviewer's decision shall not abridge any other rights the applicants have under law. - B. Resident's Grievance and Appeal